Stéphane Dimy

 Stéphane Landry Dimy (born 12 November 1980) is an Ivorian footballer who played as a goalkeeper for Africa Sports National.

 Career

-He was signed on 1 July 2008 by Africa Sports National; he was transferred from EFYM (Ecole de Football Yéo Martial), formerly between January 2006 was member from ASEC Mimosas.
+He was signed on 1 July 2008 by Africa Sports National and was transferred from EFYM (Ecole de Football Yéo Martial), formerly between January 2006 was member from ASEC Mimosas.

 Dimy played for ASEC Mimosas in the 2003 CAF Champions League group stages, scoring an own goal in the match away to Ismaily.